makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 There are two possible scenarios:

 1. **If this poll decides that the compensation shall be in ETH**
-   - This vault holder could expect a compensation scaled by 1.3 ETH
+   - This vault holder could expect a compensation of 1.3 ETH (or a scaled multiple of it, e.g. 1.1x or 0.9x)
    - To provide compensation, Maker would have to purchase this ETH at the current market rate

 2. **If this poll decides that the compensation shall be in DAI**